DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 2. With Multimarkdown (an extended version of Markdown), it provides all the necessary formatting and document syntax needed in arts- and humanities-oriented text publishing.
 It is perfectly possible to write, for example, a cultural studies Ph.D. thesis in Multimarkdown, or the essay part (complete with footnotes and bibliographical references) of an exhibition catalog.

 Markdown/MultiMarkdown is however not a magic one-size-fits-all solution.
-It is excellent for text-heavy editorial work, but limited for visual document creation and not really usable for interactive publishing formats.
+It is good for text-heavy editorial work, but limited for visual document creation and not really usable for interactive publishing formats.
 It is not a layout tool, but a pure manuscript format, excellent for keeping manuscripts in a well-structured, readable, durable, software-independent format.

 Markdown (and similar formatting/markup language) are meant for workflows in which there is a clear separation between editorial work - involving writers, translators and editors - on the one hand and publication design on the other.
 For publications where there is a high degree of interaction between writers/editors and visual designers/artists from the very beginning of the authoring process, these document languages are not the right tool.